Danish Asiatic Company

-Danish Asiatic Company (Danish: Asiatisk Kompagni) was a Danish trading company established in 1730 to revive Danish trade on the Danish East Indies and China following the closure of the Danish East India Company.
+Danish Asiatic Company (Danish: Asiatisk Kompagni) was a Danish trading company established in 1730 to revive Danish-Norwegian trade on the Danish East Indies and China following the closure of the Danish East India Company.
 It was granted a 40-year monopoly on Danish trade on Asia in 1732 and taken over by the Danish government in 1772.
 It was headquartered at Asiatisk Plads in Copenhagen.
 Its former premises are now used by the Ministry of Foreign Affairs.